-Kurt Manwaring: Have you had any academic mentors in your career that have shaped the way you think?
+What academic mentors in your career that have shaped the way you think?

-Ellen Davis: My high school Latin teacher, Robert Kuehnl, was the pre-career mentor who taught me intellectual rigor, and without him, I might never have learned it.
+Ellen F. Davis: My high school Latin teacher, Robert Kuehnl, was the pre-career mentor who taught me intellectual rigor, and without him, I might never have learned it.

 As an undergraduate at the University of California in Berkeley, my philosophy professor Joseph Tussman taught me to read texts in depth, and through careful writing to discover what I thought.

 Years later, my Doktorvater Brevard Childs (at Yale University) helped me learn how to do theological exegesis and encouraged me to think in ways that are appropriate for both the academy and the church — even at the same time!